AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/gamification.md

 ## Points for consistent learning

-Adobe Captivate Prime introduces a new gamification task that encourages users to access the learning platform consistently and engage in the learning activities.
+Adobe Learning Manager introduces a new gamification task that encourages users to access the learning platform consistently and engage in the learning activities.
 To support this task, the Administrator can now setup a new rule that awards points if the learner carries out learning activities for 1, 2, 3, or 4 days in a week, month, or quarter.

 Note that the gamification points for this rule are awarded once every 24 hours.
 For example, if a learner performs a learning activity today at 8AM Pacific Standard Time (PST) and has received gamification points for today, then tomorrow he will be considered for gamification points only if he performs a learning activity any time after 8AM PST.